michaltykac/proshade/README.md

  ======================
  ProSHADE run complete.
- Time taken: 15 seconds.
+ Time taken: 14 seconds.
  ======================
 ```

 ## Shape similarity distances

  The distances computation mode is signalled to the ProSHADE executable by the command line argument **-D** or **--distances**.
 This mode requires two or more structures to be supplied using the **-f** command line option.
 At least two structures are mandatory for the ProSHADE tool to proceed.
 Moreover, the resolution of the structures to which the comparison should be done needs to be supplied using the **-r** option.
-This resolution does not need to be the real resolution to which the structure(s) were solved, but rather reflects the amount of details which should be taken into accout when comparing shapes.
+This resolution does not need to be the real resolution to which the structure(s) were resolved, but rather reflects the amount of details which should be taken into accout when comparing shapes.
 Therefore, higher resolution comparison will focus more on details of the shapes, while lower resolution comparison will focus more on the overall shape ignoring the minor details.
 Please note that the results are calculated only for the first structure against all the remaining structures, **not** for all against all distance matrix.

  There are a number of useful options for the shape distances computation, please consult the **--help** dialogue for their complete listing.

- To demonstrate the output of the ProSHADE software tool for computing distances between structure shapes, the distances between the BALBES protein domains 1BFO_A_dom_1 and
- 1H8N_A_dom_1 (which have similar shape) and the 3IGU_A_dom_1 domain which has a different shape, as can be seen from the following figure - the first two domains are
- both in cluster a), while the last domain is from the cluster b).
+ To demonstrate the output of the ProSHADE software tool for computing distances between structure shapes, the distances between the BALBES protein domains 1BFO_A_dom_1 and 1H8N_A_dom_1 (which have similar shape) and the 3IGU_A_dom_1 domain which has a different shape, as can be seen from the following figure - the first two domains are both in cluster a), while the last domain is from the cluster b).
 The output of the ProSHADE software tool is then shown below:

 ![BALBES domain used for similarity detection](https://github.com/michaltykac/proshade/blob/experimental/documentation/ProSHADE_dists.png)

 ```
   $: ./proshade -D -f ./1BFO_A_dom_1.pdb -f ./1H8N_A_dom_1.pdb -f ./3IGU_A_dom_1.pdb -r 6
-  ProSHADE 0.7.5.0 (DEC 2020):
+  ProSHADE 0.7.5.1 (JAN 2021):
   ============================

    ...
 Starting to read the structure: ./1BFO_A_dom_1.pdb